Raghav2018/PredictingDonors/README.md

 * Get into the folder using `cd PredictingDonors`.
 * Download the data file 'cup98lrn.zip' from the data source mentioned above
 * Extract the text file from the zip folder and open it in excel.
-* Save the file as 'cup98lrn.zip' in a comma delimeted csv file format.
+* Save the file as 'cup98lrn.csv' (comma delimeted csv file format).
 * Remove all the zip files by running `rm *.zip`.

 ### Install the requirements